 Advance Directive

 Another important step that we can help you with is completing an advance directive.
 A power of attorney for health care is an advance directive.
 It is a legal document where you can name who you want to make health care decisions for you when you’re unable to make them yourself.
 We call this individual a healthcare agent.
 You are also able to record your health care wishes in the document.
 Why is this document important?
-Wisconsin is not a next-of kin-state, meaning family members are not automatically granted the right to make health care decisions for you.
+Wisconsin is not a next of kin state, meaning family members are not automatically granted the right to make health care decisions for you.
 Without this, your family may need to go through the legal/court system for a legal guardian.
 This can be time-consuming and stressful for the family.

 Give the gift of making your health care wishes known to those close to you.
 We can help you create an advance directive that will give you and those who care about your peace of mind.

-Let us help you get started by calling 608-930-7200 extension 3350 or 3351 to schedule an appointment (at no cost to you).
+Let us help you get started by calling 608-930-7200 extension 3350 to schedule an appointment (at no cost to you).
 The person(s) you are thinking of naming as your healthcare agent(s) is welcome to join us.

 Does my health care agent have to live close by?